idronronald/modironald/README.md

 A WEB SYSTEMS DEVELOPER
 - 👀 I’m interested in JAVA, PYTHON
 - 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on developing androids apps
+- 💞️ I’m looking forward to collaborate on developing androids apps

 <!---
 idronronald/idronronald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.